V-Sekai/many_bone_ik/design_docs/readme.md

 to find the orthogonal transformation (usually just rotation) that minimizes the average distance between all effector-target pairs.

-## 5. Multiple End and Intermediary-Effectors:
+## 5. Multiple End and Intermediary-Effectors

 \*\* \*\*Since the Minimizer blindly operates on point-pairs, generalizing to solve for multiple effectors is trivial.
 We simply feed the Minimizer